Alok Kanojia: Twitch livestreams

 Kanojia began streaming on Twitch in 2019.
 He mainly hosts live conversations with other popular Twitch streamers wherein they discuss mental health issues.
 Guests of the show have included Reckful, xQc, and Pokimane.
 Kanojia also includes viewers who apply to be interviewed publicly on his livestreams.
 Kanojia's streams have been among the most popular mental health channels on Twitch due to his high-profile guests.
 Before participating in his livestreams, every guest signs a consent form.

-Kanojia has repeatedly claimed that these livestreamed conversations are not psychotherapy sessions, and includes disclaimers to this effect at the start of the livestreams.
+Kanojia has claimed that these livestreamed conversations are not psychotherapy sessions, and includes disclaimers to this effect at the start of the livestreams.
 Research psychologist Dr. Rachel Kowert has argued that, contrary to these disclaimers, "everything that you witness in the show is clearly therapy".
 Several journalists and commentators have expressed similar concerns, and suggested that Kanojia's conduct may violate ethical guidelines set by the American Psychiatric Association.

 Starting in late 2019, Kanojia conducted several public interviews with online celebrity Byron Bernstein, also known by the nickname Reckful, who discussed his issues with depression, bipolar disorder and his brother's suicide during the livestream.
 Bernstein stated that his conversations with Kanojia made him feel better and helped him "hear my thoughts affirmed about what is important to my life".
 He also stated that Kanojia did not call those interviews therapy "for legal reasons," although Bernstein used the word "therapy" in the title of one of his livestreams with Kanojia.

 In July 2020, Bernstein died by suicide.
 Kanojia addressed Bernstein's death in a livestream shortly thereafter.

 In June 2024, the Massachusetts Board of Registration in Medicine issued Kanojia with a formal reprimand in connection with these events, finding that he had "engaged in conduct that undermines the public confidence in the integrity of the medical profession."
 A spokesperson for the board said a reprimand is a "severe censure".